42ways/onion-architecture-blueprint/README.md

 ## Dependencies and setup

+### Gradle build

+The project comes with gradle build files, including the project module structure and dependencies as well as the external dependencies.
+See `gradle.settings` in the root directory and `gradle.build` in the modules.

+See the [official Gradle documentation](https://docs.gradle.org/current/userguide/userguide.html) for further info.

+### IntelliJ IDE

 The project is built with the IntelliJ IDE, the repository contains the configuration files in the folder `.idea`.

 The dependencies are